Bricklayers Arms: Roundabout with flyover

 Layout of the junction, as the immediate forebear crossroads, in 1950.

 This also shows how the 1750s-built Great Dover Street - having re-assumed the exact course of the Old Kent Road (Tabard Street) - was for a few yards restored in its pre-1750 name of Old Kent Road.

 Approval of plans for construction of the roundabout and flyover to replace the junction of, and some buildings at, the Old Kent Road (A2), New Kent Road (A201) and Tower Bridge Road (A100) was given by the London County Council in December 1962 with an initial budget cost of £3,510,000.
 Works were scheduled for 1967.
 Such construction involved demolition of buildings in all three roads and surrounds as part of a larger regeneration programme.
 The north end of the Old Kent Road has since the 1750s been bifurcated into Great Dover Street and Tabard Street.
 These briefly re-combine north of this junction and have taken the greater street's name since the roundabout was built.

 In the 1970s a plan of Greater London Council envisaged a road to link the roundabout and the north approach to the Blackwall Tunnel, crossing the Thames in two tunnels (one adjacent to Tower Bridge) and providing a link to Canary Wharf.

 Filling-in of subways

 The work done made pedestrian underpasses from adjacent roads into the roundabout heart, as London Underground safeguarded a possible extension route of the Bakerloo line from its terminus at Elephant & Castle tube station.
 This could run along and under the main road under the route of tracks of the demolished station and branch, to join surface services at South Bermondsey station.
 The roundabout could host a station, akin to Old Street station.
 Neither remains in the budgeted Bakerloo line extension to Lewisham.
 In 2013 the circuitous subways were filled in and levelled, becoming wider pavements.

 Crossings

-Since 2009, pelican crossings exist across New Kent and Old Kent Roads, as pedestrians preferring to cross at-grade were causing accidents.
+Since 2009, pelican crossings exist across New Kent and Old Kent Roads.